 Hope International University will conduct biennial reviews of alcohol violations, controlled substances violations, and related fatalities as required by section 485(f)(6) of the Higher Education Opportunity Act.
-This will be conducted by the Vice President for Student Affairs and the Dean of Students and will include the number of violations and related fatalities reported to campus officials that occurred on HIU property or at HIU activities as well as the number and type of sanctions imposed by the University.
+This will be conducted by the Vice President for Student Affairs and will include the number of violations and related fatalities reported to campus officials that occurred on HIU property or at HIU activities as well as the number and type of sanctions imposed by the University.